The Community Calendar is your one-stop shop for community events in the Packet region.

 Clarenville Lions Club is collecting used eyeglasses and used hearing aids at various locations in Clarenville.
 These eyeglasses and hearing aids are refurbished and redistributed to people in need throughout the world.

 The drop-off locations are: Clarenville Area Co-op; Cowan's Optical; Vogue Optical; East Coast Eye Care; O'Mahony Manor; Dr. G B Cross Memorial Hospital; Random Square Mall and Eastern Health.

 SENIORS’ BUSING, VOLUNTEERS NEEDED

 Now open at 16 Matthews Lane, Musgravetown (small shed behind the house).
-For more information please call Clayton or Joyce: 467-1042.
+For information call Clayton or Joyce: 467-1042.

 WE WANT THINGS YOU DON’T

 Donate your reusable clothing and cloth items to the Canadian Diabetes Association’s Clothesline.
 Drop your bagged items in our red drop boxes located at: Discovery Trails Sales & Service, Lethbridge; Midway Irving, Southern Bay; Canadian Tire and Sobeys, Clarenville; Foodland and Lions Club, Bonavista.
 For further details call 1-800-505-5525

 Regular Hours: Mon.
 9-12 p.m. and 1- 4:30 p.m.; Tues/Wed., 9 a.m.-7:30 p.m.
 Thurs/Fri.
 9 a.m. to 4:30 p.m.; Sat 9 a.m. – 1 p.m.
 Closed Sunday.